 As an example, someone might not want to go to work on a given day, because they might prefer to lie in bed and watch TV, but they can still will themselves to go to work if they need to earn money to pay their bills.
 Simply put, someone (even God) can will themselves to do something they take no pleasure in and would prefer not to do if they recognize that the end result of doing that thing will be better than not having done it, as we just discussed.
 Some of you are now thinking, that's all well and good, as far as what God "wants" versus what He "wills" goes, but what about His commandments?
 Isn't it His will that humans obey them, meaning that we don't sin?
-Well, this comes down to not recognizing another difference, which is the difference between His absolute will and His relative will (or, to put it another way, the difference between His preceptive will454 and His providential will455), meaning the difference between His public commandments (or precepts) and His hidden intentions (or plans).
-Not recognizing the difference between these two different types of "wills" leads Christians to believe that God never intended for people (beginning with Adam) to disobey Him in the first place, when the truth is that He secretly intended for people to rebel against His commandments all along.
+Well, this comes down to not recognizing another difference, which is the difference between His absolute will and His relative will (or, to put it another way, the difference between His preceptive will456 and His providential will457), meaning the difference between His public commandments (or precepts) and His hidden intentions (or plans).
+Not recognizing the difference between these two different types of "wills" leads most Christians to believe that God never intended for people (beginning with Adam) to disobey Him in the first place, when the truth is that He secretly intended for people to rebel against His commandments all along.
 A great example of this is His commandment against murder.
-456 God made murder a sin, yet He had the murder of Christ planned457 from the foundation of the world, 458 knowing full well when He gave the commandment against murder that without it there would be no salvation for anyone (and I'm sure it should go without saying that God didn't actually enjoy seeing His Son tortured
+458 God made murder a sin, yet He had the murder of Christ planned459 from the foundation of the world, 460 knowing full well when He gave the commandment against murder that without it there would be no salvation for anyone (and I'm sure it should go without saying that God didn't actually enjoy seeing His Son tortured and killed, but He still willed it to happen because He knew it had to happen in order to accomplish His purposes461 - and before anyone brings up Isaiah 53:10,462 that's obviously a very figurative verse referring to God considering

-454 Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven. - Matthew 7:21
+456 Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven. - Matthew 7:21

-455 In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: - Ephesians 1:11
+457 In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: - Ephesians 1:11

-456 Thou shalt not kill. - Exodus 20:13
+458 Thou shalt not kill. - Exodus 20:13